 It’s important to realize how statutes of limitations work.
 There’s a clock that starts ticking on the date you incurred your injury from the wide turn truck accident.
 Let’s say the crash occurred on January 1, 2021, and you have to follow the one-year statute.
 That means you would have to file a lawsuit before January 1, 2022, if you want to pursue a financial award from the at-fault party.

-If you sustained an injury in a wide turn truck accident, contact Minner Vines Moncus Injury Lawyers to recover the financial compensation you deserve.
+If you sustained an injury in a wide turn truck accident, contact Minner Vines Injury Lawyers, PLLC to recover the financial compensation you deserve.
 We will fight for justice and make sure you receive fair treatment throughout your case.
 Our Lexington truck accident attorneys will be on your side and stand up to those responsible for your injuries.

 We can meet you for a free consultation to discuss the details of your accident and let you know the options in front of you.
 You can count on us to dedicate our time, attention, and resources to get you the maximum monetary award possible so you can cover your expenses.